-Weight loss key to type 2 remissionMonday, 6 January 2020
+Weight loss key to type 2 remissionFriday, 6 August 2021

-Weight loss needs to be the earliest and most important treatment for patients living with type 2 diabetes because it can help them achieve remission.
+Weight loss needs to be the earliest and most important treatment for people living with type 2 diabetes because it can help them achieve remission.

 That’s the exciting news out of the UK!
 The DiRECT study, funded by Diabetes UK, has demonstrated for the first time that remission of type 2 diabetes is possible and the long held view of diabetes being a ‘life sentence’ isn’t necessarily accurate.